-- + The construction of a hydraulic barrier and of the treatment plant, begun in June 2016, is completed; - + The running-in period of the containment operations currently underway is expected to be completed in the second quarter of 2017.
+- + The construction of a hydraulic barrier and of the treatment plant, begun in June 2016, is completed; - + The running-in period of the containment operations ended in September 2017.
 The operation is planned for an estimated 15-year period.
-The duration of the project will extend beyond fifteen (15) years, but it is impossible, at the moment, to determine the costs beyond fifteen (15) years; - + For the West Sector project, the portion of the costs borne by the Corporation is 50% of the total costs to be incurred; - + There is no residual value to the project.
+The duration of the project will extend beyond fifteen (15) years, but it is impossible, at the moment, to determine the costs beyond fifteen (15) years; - + For the West Sector project, the portion of the costs borne by the Corporation is 50% of the total costs to be incurred: - + There is no residual value to the project.